team bios

 [she/her/hers]

-Heba Estafanous is a Managing Attorney at NVRDC.
-In this role, she mentors and co-counsels with pro bono attorneys to represent survivors of crime in civil protection order proceedings, on-campus Title IX hearings, and in criminal cases.
 Heba joined NVRDC as an Equal Justice Works Fellow in 2018.
-Since then she has served as a Staff Attorney and Legal Clinic Coordinator, where she developed a medical legal partnership to assist crime victims in a local hospital.
+Since then she has held a couple of different roles at NVRDC including Pro Bono Attorney, where she mentored and co-counseled with pro bono attorneys on cases, and also Legal Clinic Coordinator, where she helped develop a medical legal partnership to assist crime victims in a local hospital.
 Heba has also presented at national conferences such as the National Crime Victims' Law Institute's annual Crime Victim Law Conference.

 Prior to joining NVRDC, Heba was a Judicial Law Clerk to the Honorable Marisa Demeo, and later, to the Honorable Hiram Puig-Lugo at the District of Columbia Superior Court.
-Before her clerkships, Heba pioneered the development of the Cyber-Violence Project, a George Washington University Law School clinical program that provides legal assistance to survivors of cyber-stalking, cyber-harassment, and non-consensual pornography.

 Heba received her B.A. from The University of Texas at Austin, and her J.D., with honors, from the George Washington University Law School.
 She is fluent in Arabic and licensed to practice law in the District of Columbia.